Home

 Let us learn from you.
 And even let people in your own community get back in touch with some special traditions that have been lost.

-So be a farewell ambassador for your region or background, and describe how saying goodbye is treasured, celebrated, witnessed.
+So be a farewell ambassador for your region or background, and describe how to say goodbye in the traditional way that is treasured, celebrated, witnessed.

 See some examples at the bottom of the page.